The hidden risks of temporal resampling in clinical reinforcement learning: Materials and Methods

 \subsubsection{UVA/Padova}

-The UVA/Padova simulator\cite{man2014uva} is an FDA-approved clinical diabetes simulator comprising 300 virtual patients with type 1 diabetes mellitus (T1DM).
-It is accepted as a substitute for pre-clinical animal research studies, including closed-loop "artificial pancreas" algorithm studies, prior to human clinical trials.
-For our experiments, we used a customised implementation including 30 patients (10 adults, 10 adolescents, 10 children) \cite{xie2018simglucose}.
+The UVA/Padova simulator~\cite{man2014uva} is an FDA-approved clinical diabetes simulator comprising 300 virtual patients with type 1 diabetes mellitus (T1DM)\@.
+For our experiments, we customised a previously published implementation that describes 30 patients (10 adults, 10 adolescents, 10 children)~\cite{xie2018simglucose}.
+The 30 patients were partitioned into three distinct cohorts: a training cohort of 18 patients (used for all training experiments), and validation and testing cohorts of 6 patients each.
+All cohorts maintained an equal split of adult, adolescent, and child patients.
 Each patient has a number of individualised physiological parameters, such as glycogen stores, insulin sensitivity, and gastric emptying rate.
 The observation space consists of current blood glucose, the insulin infusion rate, time of day, and any carbohydrate intake since the previous observation.
 The continuous action space represents the current basal insulin infusion rate.
 Each environmental time step lasts 10 minutes.
-Episodes terminate after 48 hours, or earlier if glucose levels become dangerously low ($<10$ mg/dL) or high ($>600$ mg/dL).

-The 30 patients were partitioned into three distinct cohorts: a training cohort of 18 patients (used for all training experiments), and validation and testing cohorts of 6 patients each.
-All cohorts maintained an equal split of adult, adolescent, and child patients.

-The reward function is derived from the Magni risk index \cite{kovatchev1997symmetrization} (Equation \ref{eq:magni-risk-index}), which is a function of the patient's blood glucose level.
-We shift this by a constant to set positive rewards in the euglycaemic range (70--180 mg/dL), and apply a max operator to increase the magnitude of positive rewards relative to negative rewards (Equation \ref{eq:reward-function}).
+Episodes terminate after 48 hours, or earlier if glucose levels become dangerously low ($<10$ mg/dL or $0.6$ mmol/L) or high ($>600$ mg/dL or $33.3$ mmol/L).
+The reward function is derived from the Magni risk index~\cite{kovatchev1997symmetrization} (Equation~\ref{eq:magni-risk-index}), which is a function of the patient's blood glucose level (in mg/dL).
+We shift this by a constant to set positive rewards in the euglycaemic range (70--180 mg/dL), and apply a max operator to increase the magnitude of positive rewards relative to negative rewards (Equation~\ref{eq:reward-function}).
 The reward landscape is visualised in Supplementary Figure S1.
-The environment additionally returns a $-10,000$ penalty for terminating early due to extreme blood glucose levels.
+The environment additionally returns a penalty of --10,000 for terminating early due to extreme blood glucose levels.